dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 ### Version Numbers Matter

-When I first wrote this post I was using threejs version r91, and the last time I cam around to do some editing and make sure the source code examples are working I was using r127.
+When I first wrote this post I was using threejs version r91, and the last time I cam around to do some editing I started updating some of the examples to my r146 style rules.
 There have been an awful lot of changes that have happened to threejs between the two version numbers, which have resulted in a lot of code breaking changes. it is also safe to assume that this trend will continue moving forward, so I got into the habit of always making sure that I mention what the version numbers are when I wrote a post as well as when I edited the post last as well.

 ## 1 - Basic example of the perspective camera constructor

 In this section I will be going over just the perspective camera class for the most part, but will also be touching base slightly on many other topics on threejs while I am at it.
 Although this is not a getting started with threejs type post, this will very much be a basic section.
 As such I will be keeping these examples as simple as possible with just a the most basic striped down core set of objects.
 I will also be keeping these as simple static render scenes avoiding the use of an update loop, and also keep these examples very copy and paste friendly assuming that you do still have a revision of threejs alone as that will still be needed of course.